 If you’re reading this, you’ve probably already purchased an electric vehicle.
 Congratulations!
 You’re saving money, and saving the planet.
+Thank you for being an EV driver.

 This article, then, won’t be focused on how electric vehicles save you money—we’re assuming you already know how expensive gas is.
 Instead, we’re going to focus on how EV products - more specifically, EV home charger installation products - can help you save.